 Alternatively, you may pay the application fee directly to SHSU after completing your application through ApplyTexas.org.
 SHSU will receive your application within 24 hours of submission and after that period of time, you may mail a check to the Undergraduate Admissions Office or pay the application fee to SHSU with a credit or debit card.

-- Qualifying students may submit an application fee waiver request (PDF) to SHSU Office of Undergraduate Admissions.
+Qualifying students may submit an application fee waiver request to SHSU Office of Undergraduate Admissions.
+Applicants must include the required supporting documents to request a fee waiver.

 Contact your high school to send an official transcript to SHSU.